cunicu/cunicu/docs/configuration.md

 # Configuration

-This page describes the ways of configuring the cunicu daemon (`cunicu daemon`).
+This page describes the ways of configuring the cunīcu daemon (`cunicu daemon`).

 ## Command Line Flags